emduk/activity-list/README.md

 # EMD UK Restricted Activity List
 List of activities within scope of EMD UK

-This page contains a human readable form of the restricted scheme which can be accessed and should be referenced via the URL [`http://data.emduk.org/activity-list/activity-list.jsonld`](http://data.emduk.org/activity-list/activity-list.jsonld).
+This page contains a human readable form of the restricted [OpenActive](https://www.openactive.io) activity list scheme which can be accessed and should be referenced via the URL [`http://data.emduk.org/activity-list/activity-list.jsonld`](http://data.emduk.org/activity-list/activity-list.jsonld).

 ## ConceptSchemeRestriction
 ### beta:rootConcept